 Find answers to most of your FAFSA questions at the Federal Student Aid help page.

 Looking for help with your FAFSA?
-Watch this tutorial for some help: Seven Easy Steps to the FAFSA: A Student's Guide to the Free Application for Federal Student Aid, courtesy of the University of California, Santa Barbara.
+Watch this tutorial for some help: FAFSA Overview Tutorial, courtesy of the University of California, Santa Barbara.

 Quick tips for filing your FAFSA

 Ensure accuracy by using the new IRS Data Retrieval Tool (DRT), located within the FAFSA application.
 If you are unfamiliar with the DRT, you can learn more about its use with a video tutorial or our guide, Using the Data Retrieval Tool (DRT).

 - Use your legal name as it appears on your Social Security card.
 Nicknames or aliases will cause a processing delay.